A Benchmark for Sparse Coding: When Group Sparsity Meets Rank Minimization: A Benchmark for Sparse Coding based on Rank Minimization Methods

-Based on Theorem~\ref{theorem:2}, the group-based sparse coding can be translated into the rank minimization problem, and we now possess a benchmark to measure the sparsity of each group by the rank minimization methods.
+Based on Theorem~\ref{theorem:1} and Corollary~\ref{coeollary:1}, the GSC problem can be transformed into the rank minimization problem.
+We therefore possess a benchmark to measure the sparsity of each patch group via the rank minimization scheme because the singular values of the original image patch groups can be easily obtained by the SVD operator.
+Then, we can utilize the proposed benchmark to measure different norm minimization methods in sparse coding through analyzing their corresponding rank minimization methods.

-Specifically, four nuclear norm minimization methods are used to constrain Eq.~\eqref{eq:2} to analyze the sparsity of each group, \ie, NNM \cite{18}, WNNM \cite{19}, SNM \cite{20} and WSNM \cite{21}.
-Two gray-scale images, namely \emph{Barbara} and \emph{boats}, are used as examples in the context of image inpainting and image CS recovery, respectively.
-In image inpainting, 80\% pixels of image \emph{Barbara} are damaged in Fig.~\ref{fig:1}(b) and two groups based on 1\# position and 2\# position are generated in Fig.~\ref{fig:1}(a).
-In image CS recovery, image \emph{boats} is compressively sampled by a random Gaussian matrix with 0.2$N$ measurements and an initial image is estimated by using a standard CS recovery method (e.g., DCT/BCS \cite{28} based reconstruction method) shown in Fig.~\ref{fig:2}(b).
-We conduct two groups based on 3\# position and 4\# position in Fig.~\ref{fig:2}(a).
-From Fig.~\ref{fig:1}(c-d) and Fig.~\ref{fig:2}(c-d), we can observe that the singular values of WSNM results are the best approximation to the ground-truth in comparison with three other methods.
-Furthermore, based on Theorem~\ref{theorem:2}, WSNM can be equivalently translated into solving the {\em non-convex weighted $\ell_p$-norm} minimization problem.
+Specifically, four well-known rank minimization methods are used to constrain Eq.~\eqref{eq:3} to study the sparsity of each patch group, \ie, NNM, SNM, WNNM and WSNM.
+In these experiments, two widely used images, namely, \emph{Barbara} and \emph{boats}, are used as examples in the context of image inpainting and image CS recovery, respectively.
+In image inpainting, 80\% pixels of image \emph{Barbara} are damaged in Fig.~\ref{fig:1}(b) and two patch groups based on the 1\# position and the 2\# position are generated in Fig.~\ref{fig:1}(a).
+In image CS recovery, image \emph{boats} is compressively sampled by a random Gaussian matrix with 0.2$N$ measurements and an initial image is estimated by using a standard CS recovery method (\emph{e.g.}, DCT/BCS \cite{40} based CS reconstruction method) shown in Fig.~\ref{fig:2}(b).
+We conduct two patch groups based on the 3\# position and the 4\# position in Fig.~\ref{fig:2}(a).
+From Fig.~\ref{fig:1}(c-d) and Fig.~\ref{fig:2}(c-d), we can clearly observe that the singular values of WSNM results are the best approximation to the ground-truth in comparison with the three other rank minimization methods, \ie, NNM, SNM and WNNM.

+Based on Theorem~\ref{theorem:1} and Corollary~\ref{coeollary:1}, NNM, SNM, WNNM and WSNM can be equivalently transformed to $\ell_1$-norm minimization, $\ell_p$-norm minimization, weighted $\ell_1$-norm minimization and the weighted $\ell_p$-norm minimization problems in GSC, respectively.
+Meanwhile, based on the earned benchmark, \ie, according to the above analysis of Fig.~\ref{fig:1} and Fig.~\ref{fig:2}, we also wish that the weighted $\ell_p$-norm minimization can achieve better performance than the three other norm minimization methods in sparse coding, including $\ell_1$-norm minimization, $\ell_p$-norm minimization and the weighted $\ell_1$-norm minimization.
+To verify the feasibility of the proposed benchmark, we compare the weighted $\ell_p$-norm minimization with the three other norm minimization methods in sparse coding.
+Specifically, based on the GSC framework, we exploit these methods to solve image restoration tasks including image inpainting and image CS recovery.